Skip to content

 Identity and Access Management (IAM)

-Extending Microsoft Entra ID to Azure Stack can allow businesses to define role-based access control.
+Extending Microsoft Entra ID to Azure Local can allow businesses to define role-based access control.
 Assigning specific roles to users means that organizations have more granular control over their users, reduced risk of unauthorized access, and simplified management around user permissions because the focus is on roles instead of individual permissions.

 Microsoft Entra ID also centralizes the management of user identities, permissions, and groups, simplifying the administration process.
 This can also improve user experience through a single sign-on (SSO) portal.